Various Thoughts About My Work

 removed from the original mores and strictures.

-the action to a later era, or even to the present
+re-set the action to a later era, or even to

-also the need to remember that it was only in the early
+is also the need to remember that it was only in

 of older pieces, it was the newest and latest symphonies